Canada Digital Nomad Visa Requirements 2025: Best Steps

 Currency:Canadian Dollar or CAD

-Important Note: We list all digital nomad visa costs and requirements below in US dollars or USD ($).
+Important Note: We list all digital nomad visa costs and requirements below in US dollars (USD or $).

 Visa Length:6 months

-Canada Digital Nomad Visa Cost:An eTA fee of $5.00+) and a TRV fee of $168
+Canada Digital Nomad Visa Cost:eTA fee $5.15, TRV fee $170 USD

 Income Requirements:Not specified.
 It varies according to application details.